kyjproject/kyjproject.github.io/README.md

 └── README.md        This file
 ```

-## Getting a student's Notion link

-1. Open the student's page in Notion.
-2. Click **Share** (top right) → the **Publish** tab → **Publish**.
-3. Click **Embed this page** → **Copy this code**.
-4. That gives you a snippet containing `<iframe src="...">`.
-Copy
-   just the URL inside the quotes.
-5. Paste it into that student's `notionUrl` in `js/data.js`.

-Note: publishing a page also publishes all of its subpages, so make
-sure everything underneath is meant to be public too.

-## If a Notion embed doesn't show up

-- Check the URL for stray characters, especially a double slash
-  partway through the path. `.../ebd//abc123` (two slashes) will
-  often silently fail to load even though it looks almost right —
-  it needs to be `.../ebd/abc123` (one slash).
-- Re-copy the link straight from Notion's "Copy this code" button
-  rather than retyping or re-pasting it through something else, to
-  rule out a slip.
-- Make sure the link came specifically from Share → the **Publish**
-  tab → Publish → **Embed this page** → Copy this code — not from
-  the separate "Share to web" toggle.
-Notion blocks plain public
-  share links from being displayed in a frame on other sites (a
-  security header tells the browser not to allow it); only the
-  dedicated Embed this page flow is meant to get around that.
-- If the link has `?v=` in it, that page contains a linked
-  database view — and Notion requires the *underlying database* to
-  be published/shared separately from the page around it, or
-  visitors just see a blank space where it should be.
-Open the
-  database itself (not just the page it sits on), then repeat
-  Share → Publish → Publish there too.
-- Open the portal page, open your browser's dev tools (F12) → the
-  Console tab, and reload.
-An error mentioning "X-Frame-Options" or
-  "Content-Security-Policy" confirms Notion itself is refusing to
-  be framed for that link — the fix is getting a proper Embed this
-  page link (see above), not anything in this site's code.
-- A third-party proxy like embednotion.com is a reliable fallback
-  when a native embed won't cooperate — worth knowing its free tier
-  typically caps you around 1 embedded page before asking you to
-  upgrade, so it fits a single page better than a whole class list.

 ## Adding, editing, or removing a student
 Open `js/data.js`.
 Every student is one entry in the `STUDENTS` list:

 ```js